Performance

 - JSTOR - a great range of books and articles on all kind of topics including performance.

 - Broadcast - key source for up-to-date news and other information about television drama and broadcasting industry more generally.
-The Library subscription allows all our staff and students access, however please put Salford’s Library Access on your browser before linking to Broadcast to ensure access is granted.
+The Library subscription allows all our staff and students access, however please put Salford's Lean Library on your browser before linking to Broadcast to ensure access is granted.

 LinkedIn Learning

-LinkedIn Learning offers thousands of professionally produced online courses covering technical, creative and professional skills. it includes support for managing your time, improving personal effectiveness and using s office software, such as Microsoft 365.
+LinkedIn Learning offers thousands of professionally produced online courses covering technical, creative and professional skills.
+It includes support for managing your time, improving personal effectiveness and using s office software, such as Microsoft 365.

 Always use our institutional login to log in – you will need your University email address and password.